muraronicola/muraronicola/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently studying Artificial Intelligence System at the University Of Trento
+- 🔭 I just graduated in Artificial Intelligence Systems at the University Of Trento.
-- 🏋️ I’m currently going to the GYM
+- ⚡ I currently go to the GYM.